 College is upon us.
 The sounds of syllabus distribution, football adulation and clinking libations pepper the campus air.
 It’s an exhilarating time.
 But while all of the welcome-back-hubbub goes on, it’s easy to forget that it is in September our favorite TV shows return to distract us from everything important we have to do.
 Here are 10 previews of the TV shows you should be watching this fall to

-procrastinate like hell cushion the academic and social stresses of the season.
+cushion the academic and social stresses of the season.

 MINOR SPOILERS AHEAD…